As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Homes with lots of smart gadgets also get stronger security and easier network controls.
 If you’re after the best wifi 7 router for smart homes, these changes make your setup more reliable and ready for whatever tech comes next.

-Wi-Fi 7 Routers vs Wi-Fi 6: Speed and Power Compared
+Wi-Fi 7 vs Wi-Fi 6: Speed, Power & Which Is Worth It

 Wi-Fi tech has changed a lot.
 Every new version brings faster speeds, better reliability, and makes it easier to handle a house full of connected gadgets.

-Wi-Fi 7 Speed Gains: Is It Really That Fast?
+Wi-Fi 7 Speed Gains: Is It Really Worth the Hype?

 The Wi-Fi 7 router represents a massive leap in speed and bandwidth over previous generations.
 Wi-Fi 6 tops out around 9.6 Gbps, but Wi-Fi 7 can theoretically reach 46 Gbps if everything is perfect.
 That extra bandwidth comes from those wider 320 MHz channels, which only work on the 6 GHz band.